Ever since late 2014, when I started to formulate a plan to retire early, I pegged March 2020 as my exit stage left.

 |Rental Maintenance and Business Cost||$ 5,000|

-As a result, the trade-off is higher grocery bills vs. dining-out expense.
-Throw in your monthly Kleenex, toothpaste, pull-up diapers, and boxed pinot noir, and shit starts to get expensive.
-To try to contain this, we get as much of our sundries as possible from Costco.
+As a result, the trade-off is higher grocery bills vs. dining-out expenses.
+Throw in your monthly Kleenex, toothpaste, pull-up diapers, and boxed pinot noir, and sh*t starts to get expensive.
+To try to contain this, we get as many of our sundries as possible from Costco.

 I want to say we get like $400 back throughout the year with their rewards system.
 That’s not factored in here.
 Neither is the Amex Blue card we use to get 6% back at all other grocery stores.
 That returns $25 every three months.
 Better than a stick in your eye, I always say…

 Could we knock this down at all, to help accelerate our early retirement goal?
-My verdict is “mebbe?”
-We might try to plant a better garden, but we don’t live in the woods with acreage like some of my heroes out east.
+My verdict is “maybe?”
+We might try to plant a better garden, but we don’t live in the woods with acreage like some early retirement MVPs out east.
 Nope.
-Our backyard is big enough for one little sandbox, a big ol’ deck for entertaining, and a few trees I’ve planted.
+Our backyard is big enough for one little sandbox, a deck for entertaining, and a few trees I’ve planted.

 I do expect we’ll choose a plan with as high a deductible as possible, yet still eligible for some subsidies (assuming those subsidies still exist in a year and a half.)
 Now to be fair, I did forecast out-of-pocket costs of $3,000 per year in the subsequent “Annual and Discretionary Expenses” table.
 It’s a bit on the high side, but I hear braces are still expensive these days.

 A couple of things we have going for us: We’re very healthy and take good care of ourselves.
 It’s a conscious effort too.
 Also, there’s favorable tax treatment by getting our coverage through one of our businesses.
 We can claim a deduction on the premiums.